UXARRAY/uxarray/README.md

 Repository](https://github.com/pydata/xarray/issues/4222).
 The UXarray team is receptive to additional functionality requests.

-* Support for arbitrary structured and unstructured grids on the sphere, including latitude-longitude grids, grids with only partial coverage of the sphere, and grids with concave faces.
 * Support for finite volume and finite element outputs.
 * Triangular decompositions.
 * Calculation of supermeshes (consisting of grid lines from two input grids).